 Our Library :

 The Ferguson Library offers over 14,000 books to our students and staff.
-Teachers at Ferguson meet with the librarian regularly to plan and teach units of study.
 Our library collection supports the curriculum and has an excellent variety of books for our students to check out.
 Materials in our library are selected following the guidelines of the State College Area School Board’s Policy for the Selection of Library Materials.

-The library is open every school day from 8:00-3:30.
+The library is open every school day.
 Students visit the library during their scheduled library periods and for special classes of research.
 They may also visit the library on their own, or in small groups, with their teacher’s permission.

 We have a large collection of picture books, which are marked Everybody.
 These are fiction books and anyone may select these books to read or have read to them.
-We have a second section of books marked Fiction.
+We have a second section of books marked Junior Fiction.
 These books are for students who are ready to read chapter books.
+The Ferguson library also has a Fiction section available for students, with a variety of genres and titles for our students and staff to enjoy.
 We have two sections of nonfiction books.
 The first is Junior Nonfiction, specifically for those students in kindergarten through second grade.
 We also have our Nonfiction section for the general school population.
-We have a large selection of magazines from which students in second grade or above may select.
+We have a large selection of Magazines from which students in second grade or above may select.
 Biographies are in a separate area, as are our Reference materials.
-We have a substantial collection of Resources for Teachers and also have a Parent Shelf.
+Poetry and Traditional Literature are also available in the Ferguson library for all students to enjoy.

-Students in kindergarten generally may borrow one book.
-Students in first grade generally may borrow 2 books, and those in second grade through fifth grade may borrow three materials, including one magazine, if they wish.
-Books are checked out for one week and may be renewed by placing them in the renewal basket when returning to the library the following week.
-We often borrow books from other libraries in the school district if needed.
-If a student forgets their library books, they may continue to check out additional books, but we ask that they please keep them in school until the others have been returned.
+Books are checked out for one week and may be renewed when returning to the library the following week.
+We often borrow books from other libraries in the school district if needed, through inter-library loans.
+If a student forgets their library books, they may continue to check out additional books, but we ask that students and parents are responsible with book checkout.